shezio/FinalProjectOpenU/childsmile/hi im creating a new system.md

 An option to add new healthy kids to the table will also be available.
 Clicking the "Add Participants" button will display a partial list of families (including name and phone number) for selection.
 Users will be able to add one or more healthy participants to the table in a single action.

+7. Feedback Management (5.7.9)

+Feedback Management (5.7.9)
+A table displaying all feedback entries, filtered based on appropriate permissions:

+Tutor Coordinators will see only feedback from mentors.
+Volunteer Coordinators will see only feedback from general volunteers.
+The table will include the respondent's name, additional optional details, and the feedback provided.
+Search and filter options will be available on the screen.

+A "Review Feedback" button will appear next to any feedback entry that has not yet been reviewed.
+Reviewed feedback will display an appropriate indicator in the "Feedback Review" column to signify that the review has been completed.

+A button will also be available that, when clicked, navigates to the corresponding volunteer type management screen based on the user's permissions.

+8. Tutorship Management (5.7.10)
+A table displaying all tutees participating in weekly tutoring sessions.

+The screen will include a "Match Tutorship" button, enabling the addition of new tutorships for tutors who have not yet been assigned tutees.
+Upon successful matching, a new row will be added to the table to represent the new tutorship.

+Tutorships can be created based on criteria such as:

+Geographic Proximity: Calculated by the system upon request.
+Gender Match: Ensuring the tutor and tutee are of the same gender, as per the organization's requirements.
+For a detailed explanation of this task, refer to Section 5.7.3, Task C1.

+9.
+Report Generation (5.7.11)
+The reports screen will allow the generation of various detailed reports, as outlined below:

+5.7.11.1 Volunteer Feedback Report
+A report containing all volunteer feedback by the appropriate type.
+It will display the volunteer/tutor's name, the feedback date, and the feedback content.
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.2 Tutor-to-Family Assignment Distribution Report A report listing all active tutors.
+It will display the tutor's name and the tutee's name.
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.3 Families Waiting for Tutors Report
+A report containing all families waiting for tutoring.
+It will display the child's name and the parents' phone numbers.
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.4 Departed Families Report
+A report listing all families that have left the organization.
+It will display the child’s name, parents' phone numbers, departure date, the person responsible for the departure, and the reason for departure (e.g., recovery or death).
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.5 New Families in the Last Month Report
+A report listing all families that joined the organization in the last month.
+It will display the child’s name, parents' phone numbers, and the date of joining.
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.6 Family Distribution by Cities Report
+A report showing the distribution of families by cities in the country.
+It will display the city name and the child’s full name in a table.
+Additionally, a map showing the concentration of families by city will be included.
+The report can be exported to Excel or PDF, or the map can be exported as an image.
+(Future functionality will include sending the report directly via email to authorized registered users.)

+5.7.11.7 Potential Tutorship Match Report
+A report listing potential matches between tutors and tutees.
+It will display the tutor's name (awaiting assignment), the tutee's name, the tutor's and tutee's gender, the tutor's city, the tutee's city, and the distance between the cities.
+A match will appear in the report if the distance between cities is within 15 km.
+The report can be exported to Excel or PDF.
+(Future functionality will include sending the report directly via email to authorized registered users.)

 ### Current Setup Review
 1. **Models**: You've organized your models into different files based on context, which is great for maintainability.
 3. **Views**: You've set up viewsets for each model to handle CRUD operations.